murribu/wcsb/src/notes/meetings.2024-05-20.md

 </details>

 The school board members discussed the budget before their vote.
-I'm certain I've gotten something wrong here, but here's what I've gathered so far.
-In March of 2024, the WCSB voted to approve a budget that was around $561 million.
-The budget was presented to the county commission's budget committee, which is made up of 6 of the 24 commissioners (though the [website](https://www.williamsoncounty-tn.gov/DocumentCenter/View/16301/committee_list24?bidId=) only lists 4, plus our [[County Mayor|people.pol.Rogers Anderson]]), and the school board was asked to bring the number down.
-They then presented a $555 million budget and the budget committee did not approve it, by a 3-3 vote.
-The budget committee recommended a $545 million budget instead.
-The budget that the school board voted on last night (and approved) was the $555 million budget.
+In March of 2024, the WCSB voted to approve a budget that was around $566 million.
+The budget was presented to the county commission's education committee, which is made up of 7 of the 24 commissioners (including [[people.pol.Mary Smith]] and [[people.pol.Barb Sturgeon]], [citation](https://www.williamsoncounty-tn.gov/DocumentCenter/View/16301/committee_list24?bidId=)), and the school board was asked to bring the number down due to insurance savings.
+The county commission's budget committee unanimously approved a $555 million budget.
+But then two weeks later, that same budget committee reduced the school fund by $10 million to $545 million, and that was approved on a 3-2 vote.
+The budget that the school board voted on (and approved) was the $555 million budget.
 I assume that is why two of our county commissioners were upset.

 Highlights from the board's discussion: